chanchanngann/airflow-on-ecs/README.md

 ```ruby
 User "admin" created with role "Admin"
 ```
-- Then, the aiflow-init task will stop and show `Essential container in task exited`
+- Then, the airflow-init task will stop and show `Essential container in task exited`

 ---
 ### Stage 4 - Set up the remaining blocks